beartums/AssemblaMentionsExtension/README.md

 # AssemblaMentions
 Chrome extension for managing Assembla Mentions

+Coming Attractions (someday):
+ - Get full text of source of mentions, when requested
+ - Further improvements in user lookup calls
+ - get merge description mentions (big)
+ - display error messages

 Change Log:

+1.1.0
+ - Retrieve the full text of a comment from the source object when clicking on the source-type label to the right of the date

 1.0.20
- - Retrieve popup icon image from manifest rather than hard code
+ - Retrieve popup icon image path from manifest rather than hard code
  - Add Icons and manifest for generalized version (rename manifest_generic.json to manifest.json)
  - Add label indicating mention source (TD, TC, MC)

 1.0.19
  - Fix bug not updating options in background controller